adrien2p/nestjs-graphql/README.md

 To configure put all config file in the `./src/config/*`.
 To use the env variable, remove `.demo` from `.env.demo`.

-### What is provided more

-All features of [nest-js-sequelize-jwt](https://github.com/adrien2p/nest-js-sequelize-jwt) and this repo provide a `graphql` module which allow to request `users` and filter them for authenticated user.

 ### Request example

 #### To get users